Child labor in Saudi Arabia: Current state of child labor in Saudi Arabia

 Saudi Arabia Census 2011 shows children and young adults make up half of the 28 million population in Saudi Arabia.
 Of this population, 15 percent are child laborers.
 42 percent of the children spend four to eight hours a day outside the home, 40 percent spend eight to 12 hours, while 10 percent spend more than 12 hours outside the home.
 The majority of child labor in Saudi Arabia is concentrated in the areas of human trafficking, agriculture, and family businesses.
-The Government of Yemen has signed trafficking agreements with neighboring countries, provided training to security and border officials on how to recognize and care for trafficked children, raised awareness among parents about the dangers of child trafficking, and established a reception and rehabilitation centre on the border with Saudi Arabia for returned child victims.
+The Government of Yemen has signed trafficking agreements with neighboring countries, provided training to security and border officials on how to recognize and care for trafficked children, raised awareness among parents about the dangers of child trafficking, and established a reception and rehabilitation centre on the border with Saudi Arabia for returned child victim.

 According to a 2018 Report on Saudi Arabia human rights conducted by the US Government, the law prohibits inhumane forms of child labor.
 It states that no person younger than 15 is permitted to work unless that person is the sole source of support for the family.
 If a child is between the ages of 13 and 15, they are permitted to work as long as it does not interfere with their schoolwork.
-Children under the age of 18 are not allowed to work shifts longer than 6 hours a day.
+Children under the age of 18 are not allowed to work shifts longer than 6 hours a day or no more than 30 hours per week.
 Additionally, minors are under no circumstances are to be employed in environments deemed hazardous or harmful.
 There is no minimum age for workers employed in family-owned businesses.
 These businesses and household jobs include farming, herding, and domestic service.